-- 1 cup Unsweetened Almond Milk, or coconut milk
+- 1 cup Unsweetened Almond Milk, I used the vanilla flavored version

-- 1/4 cup Sugar-free Milk Chocolate Chips, use DRDAVINAHS for 10% off! - or 1/2 tablespoon Unsweetened Cocoa Powder
+- 1/3 cup Sugar-free White Chocolate Chips, use DRDAVINAHS for 10% off!

-- 1 tbsp Unflavored MCT Oil, optional to make it bulletproof
+- 1 tbsp Organic Heavy Whipping Cream, Use Unflavored MCT Oil to make it bulletproof

 - 1/4 tsp Vanilla Extract, optional

-- Add the milk and sugar-free chocolate chips to a microwave-safe mug
+- Add the almond milk, sweetener, and sugar-free white chocolate chips to a microwave-safe mug

-- Warm the milk and chocolate chip mixture in the microwave for 90 seconds
+- Warm the mixture in the microwave for 90 seconds

 - Use a hand blender to incorporate

-- Top with whipped cream, whipped coconut cream, and/or sugar-free chocolate syrup (if you wish)
+- Top with keto whipped cream, whipped coconut cream, and/or more white chocolate chips if you wish.

 The nutrition facts come from entering the recipe ingredients into Spoonacular API, a database of food ingredients.
 They may vary for any recipe based on the exact product used.
 The keto sweeteners I use have 0g net carbs & are not included because sugar alcohols do not impact most people.
 This is provided as a courtesy, but you can do your own calculations if you wish!